wolf/Calypso/README.md

 # To Do...

-* Make the whole thing callable instead of running calypso.py
 * Add logging
+* Add tests for the command-line tools
 * Write the db-based scanner
 * Integrate `pluggy` to get plug-in functionality
-* Write the HTML-writing emitter for code sections in weave mode
+* Write the HTML-writing emitter for code sections in weave mode (as a plugin)
-* Write the Markdown-writing emitter for the documentation sections in weave mode
+* Write the Markdown-writing emitter for the documentation sections in weave mode (as a plugin)
 * Push to GitHub as well as my private repo
 * Publish on PyPI